+USD9,000,000,000

-USD5,300,000,000 NOTE, WARRANT AND CERTIFICATE PROGRAMME
+NOTE, WARRANT AND CERTIFICATE PROGRAMME

-This supplement (the Supplement) to the Base Prospectus (the Base Prospectus) dated 27 September 2023, as previously supplemented by a supplement dated 24 November 2023 (the First Supplement), a supplement dated 11 January 2024 (the Second Supplement), a supplement dated 16 February 2024 (the Third Supplement), a supplement dated 14 March 2024 (the Fourth Supplement) and a supplement dated 10 June 2024 (the Fifth Supplement, and together with the First Supplement), which comprises a base prospectus for the purposes of the Prospectus Regulation, constitutes a supplement to the Base Prospectus for the purposes of (i) Article 23(1) of the Prospectus Regulation and (ii) Part IV of the Luxembourg Act dated 16 July 2019 relating to prospectuses for securities (the Programme) of Nomura Bank International plc (the Issuer).
-The Base Prospectus also constitute a "prospectus" for the purposes of the Prospectus Regulation.
+This supplement (the Supplement) to the Base Prospectus (the Base Prospectus) dated 26 September 2024, as previously supplemented by a supplement dated 22 November 2024 (the First Supplement), a supplement dated 3 January 2025 (the Second Supplement), a supplement dated 20 February 2025 (the Third Supplement) and a supplement dated 14 May 2025 (the Fourth Supplement, and together with the First Supplement, the Second Supplement and the Third Supplement, the Prior Supplements), which comprises a base prospectus for the purposes of the Prospectus Regulation, constitutes a supplement to the Base Prospectus for the purposes of (i) Article 23(1) of the Prospectus Regulation and (ii) Part IV of the Luxembourg Act dated 16 July 2019 relating to prospectuses for securities (the Prospectus Act) and is prepared in connection with the Note, Warrant and Certificate Programme (the Programme) of Nomura Bank International plc (the Issuer).
+The Base Prospectus also constitutes "listing particulars" for the purposes of the Prospectus Regulation.
 For the purpose of such "listing particulars" this Supplement constitutes "supplementary listing particulars".
-Terms defined in the Base Prospectus Regulation.
-For the purpose of such "listing particulars" this Supplement constitutes "supplementary listing particulars".
-Terms defined in the Base Prospectus Regulation.
-For the purpose of such "listing particulars" this Supplement constitutes "supplementary listing particulars".
-Terms defined in the Base Prospectus Regulation means Regulation (EU) 2017/1129.
+Terms defined in the Base Prospectus, have the same meaning when used in this Supplement.
+When used in this Supplement, Prospectus Regulation means Regulation (EU) 2017/1129.